Texas Seat Belt & Booster Seat Laws in 2022

 There is no “average” settlement for a truck accident case in Texas.
 The settlements won for these collisions vary considerably, making any type of average or median number a poor indication of what your specific claim could be worth.
 Rather than looking at average settlement awards given to truck accident victims, gain an idea of what your particular case might be worth by analyzing the damages you and your family suffered.

-Average Settlement of a Truck Accident Case
+What Is the Average Settlement of a Truck Accident Case?
+7

 Common Damages in a Truck Accident Case